 Documentation of Cognitive Impairment

 Documentation of cognitive impairment such as specific learning disability, attention deficit disorder, or psychological disorders affecting learning is usually accomplished through a comprehensive psycho-educational or neuropsychological assessment meeting specified criteria.
 Documentation necessary to substantiate a cognitive impairment must validate the need for services based on the student's current level of functioning in an educational setting.
-Traditionally, a school plan such as an Individualized Education Program (IEP) or a 504 Plan is insufficient documentation, but may be included is considered as part of a more comprehensive assessment battery (usually psycho-educational or neuropsychological in nature) that has been administered by an appropriate professional.
+Traditionally, a school plan such as an Individualized Education Program (IEP) or a 504 Plan is insufficient documentation, but may be included and considered as part of a more comprehensive assessment battery (usually psycho-educational or neuropsychological in nature) that has been administered by an appropriate professional.

 Students who wish to submit documentation of attention deficit/hyperactivity disorders should also be familiar with the College's ADD/ADHD policy and protocol.